-- 1.Empower vulnerable groups to protect their rights through awareness of the Labour Act and other related policies (e.g., gender, education, youth and disability policy). - 2.Harmonise policies and enhance relevance make them inclusive of different marginalised groups and emerging issues, and strengthen the implementation of policies. - 3.
-Promote rights education, sensitivity training and non-discrimination policies to service providers (health, education, counselling, financial institute, transport sector, armed forces). - 4.Strengthen enforcement of the Labour Act to end discrimination against all, including PWD, LGBTIQ+ members and people in high-risk trades (e.g., prostitution) - 5.Introduce disability benefits for families of children with disabilities to assist them with medical and educational expenses. - 6.Introduce contributory schemes for informal sectors to protect citizens from disruptions and vulnerabilities in life. - 7.Revise the tax system to better support families with children/members with disabilities (e.g. tax waiver or tax deduction on educational/medical expenses). - 8.Incorporate universal design principles in public infrastructure to reduce barriers to public services for persons with disabilities. - 9.Invest in technology and assistive devices to increase access to information and services for persons with disabilities.
+- 1. Empower vulnerable groups to protect their rights through awareness of the Labour Act and other related policies (e.g., gender, education, youth and disability policy). - 2.
+Harmonise policies and enhance relevance make them inclusive of different marginalised groups and emerging issues, and strengthen the implementation of policies. - 3.
+Promote rights education, sensitivity training and non-discrimination policies to service providers (health, education, counselling, financial institute, transport sector, armed forces). - 4.
+Strengthen enforcement of the Labour Act to end discrimination against all, including PWD, LGBTQI+ members and people in high-risk trades (e.g., prostitution) - 5.
+Develop and implement a national social protection policy and strategic plan including coordination and financing mechanisms for social protection. - 6.
+Design and implement specific non-contributory social protection programmes (e.g. introduce cash transfer for children with disabilities es to assist them with medical and educational expenses). - 7.
+Introduce contributory schemes for informal sectors to protect citizens from disruptions and vulnerabilities in life.

-- 10.Expedite the development of Bhutanese sign language and strengthen teacher education with sign language. - 11.Customise the school curriculum and the examination method to accommodate the potential and strengths of children with disabilities. - 12.
-Organisations to collaborate and plan human resource development, informing higher education and training with labour market projections. - 13.
-Diversify the economy and create jobs for youths by revisiting the FDI policy. - 14.
-Strengthen career education and guidance in all high schools and prepare youths to make informed choices in higher education courses. - 15.Introduce alternative high school diploma certification for high school dropouts to enable them to pursue higher training/education. - 16.Strengthen post-rehab monitoring and support reintegration with skilling programs. - 17.
+- 8. Revise the tax system to better support families with children/members with disabilities (e.g. tax waiver or tax deduction on educational/medicalexpenses). - 9.
+Incorporate universal design principles in public infrastructure to reduce barriers to public services for persons with disabilities. - 10.
+Invest in technology and assistive devices to increase access to information and services for persons with disabilities. - 11.
+Expedite the development of Bhutanese sign language and strengthen teacher education with sign language. - 12.
+Customise the school curriculum and the examination method to accommodate the potential and strengths of children with disabilities. - 13.
+Organisations to collaborate and plan human resource development, informing higher education and training with labour market projections. - 14.
+Diversify the economy and create jobs for youths by revisiting the FDI policy. - 15.
+Strengthen career education and guidance in all high schools and prepare youths to make informed choices in higher education courses. - 16.
+Introduce alternative high school diploma certification for high school dropouts to enable them to pursue higher training/education. - 17.
+Strengthen post-rehab monitoring and support reintegration with skilling programs. - 18.
 Support cost-sharing for rehabilitation services for addicts for all.